AljazOblonsek/mini-aws-mock/README.md

       AWS_ACCESS_KEY: mock-access-key
       AWS_SECRET_KEY: mock-secret-key
     volumes:
-      - ./my-local-init-data:/app/initial-data:ro
+      - ./my-local-init-data:/app/packages/api/initial-data:ro
     ports:
+      - '3000:3000'
       - '8000:8000'
 ```

 _Note: Both persistence and initial data volumes can be mounted.
-Initial data is processed only when the databases are first created._
+Initial data is processed only when the table is empty._

 ### Initial Data Files and Schemas